-On average, based on the fund's holdings at the end of each quarter through the reference period, 0.0% of the fund was cash balances.
+On average, based on the fund's holdings at the end of each quarter through the reference period, 4.82% of the fund (including physical holdings and cash) was cash balances.
 In the pre-contractual disclosure of this fund, the Investment Manager estimated that up to 15% of the fund is not intended for sustainable investments and could be included under "Not sustainable".